Take Me to Tomorrow

 Take Me to Tomorrow is the second studio album by American singer-songwriter John Denver.
 It was released in May 1970.

 Record World said the single "Follow Me" is "a beauty which will establish [Denver] as a hitmaker."
-Cash Box called it "a very pretty ballad is tenderly delivered by author John Denver."
+Cash Box called it "a very pretty ballad [...] tenderly delivered by author John Denver."

+The album debuted on Billboard magazine's Top LP's chart in the issue dated May 2, 1970, peaking at No. 197 during a two-week run on the chart.